GoogleCloudPlatform/community/tutorials/kotlin-springboot-compute-engine.md

 ## Before you begin

-Before running this tutorial, you must set up a Google Cloud Platform (GCP) project, install Docker, and install the Cloud SDK.
+Before running this tutorial, you must set up a Google Cloud project, install Docker, and install the Cloud SDK.

-You can create a GCP project for your Spring Boot application.
+You can create a project for your Spring Boot application.
 You can also use an existing project.

-1. Use the [GCP Console](https://console.cloud.google.com/) to create or choose a GCP project.
+1. Use the [Cloud Console](https://console.cloud.google.com/) to create or choose a project.
 Remember the project ID; you use it in this tutorial.
 Later commands in this tutorial use `${PROJECT_ID}` as a substitution, so you might consider setting the `PROJECT_ID` environment variable in your shell.